Judge Philosophies

 I'm open to most stuff.

-I default to competing interpretations.
+I default to competing interpretations and net benefits without some other D-Rule.
 Spec is good.
 What are RVI's?
 "We meet" your counter-interps.

 Policy:

+I will always try to use the criterion + impact framing from the round if possible.
 I am most familiar with this type of debate.
 I almost exclusively went for extinction.
-I will always use judging criterion and impact framing explicated in the debate, but as a last resort, I will evaluate impacts independently - this isn't to say that I will always vote for high mag/low prob, but that I am more open to these than other judges.
+This isn't to say that I will always vote for high mag/low prob, but that I am more open to these than other judges.

 Don't delay.
 Don't Object.
 Don't cheato veto.
 I have a low threshold.